What do I need to know about carding attacks, prevention, and the Payflow carding prevention module?

 - A - Address match only

 - Z - Only the zip code provided matches

 - N - No information matches.
 The credit card company will not stop a transaction if the AVS response is N unless the card has been reported lost or stolen.

 The AVS system works in the U.S., Canada, and the U.K. only.
 Credit cards issued from any countries that do not support AVS may return the following responses: U (AVS unsupported), S (AVS system unavailable), or G (Global card.)
 See the Payflow Developers Guide for more information on AVSADDR and AVSZIP.

-- CSC responses-The Card Security Code (CSC) system checks the 3 or 4 digit number of the credit card and verifies it during the authorization processes.
-The common response are:
+- CSC responses -The Card Security Code (CSC) system checks the 3 or 4 digit number of the credit card and verifies it during the authorization processes.
+The common response is:

 You should only accept transactions where the CSC matches.
 See the Payflow Developers Guide for more information on CVV2MATCH.

-- IP geolocation checks-Doing IP geolocation checks is a way to match the IP that the user is accessing your website from against the billing address that they provide when they check out.
+- IP geolocation checks - Doing IP geolocation checks is a way to match the IP that the user is accessing your website from against the billing address that they provide when they check out.
 In addition to checking the IP against the billing address, you should also check to see if the user is accessing your website using a proxy IP.
 A proxy IP is generated through free or paid services that make it appear that the user is accessing your website from a location other than where they actually are.
-If the user's billing address is in one state (Nebraska) but their IP is in another state (Florida), it is possible that they are traveling but this should not be assumed.
+If the user's billing address is in one state (such as Nebraska) but their IP is in another state (such as Florida), it is possible that they are traveling but this should not be assumed.
 This type of mismatch warrants a closer look at the user's information.